-Our QuickStrokes^â API product and licensed CheckScript' product compete, to various degrees, with products produced by a number of substantial competitors such as A2iA, Parascript LLC, and Orbograph.
+Our Service Oriented Architecture (SOA) compliant ImageNet API products and licensed Payments, Prep & ID, Fraud Detection and Signatures products compete, to various degrees, with products produced by a number of substantial competitors.
 Competition among product providers in this market generally focuses on price, accuracy, reliability and technical support.
-We believe our primary competitive advantages are (i) recognition accuracy with regard to hand printed characters, (ii) flexibility, since it may operate on a broad range of computer operating platforms, (iii) scalability and (iv) an architectural software design, which allows it to be more readily modified, improved with added functionality, configured for new products, and ported to new operating systems and upgrades.
-Despite these advantages, QuickStrokes^â API and CheckScriptÔ competitors have existed longer and have far greater financial resources and industry connections than we have.
+We believe our primary competitive advantages are (i) recognition accuracy with regard to hand printed characters, (ii) flexibility, since our products may operate in several Microsoft Web Services environments, (iii) scalability and (iv) an architectural software design, which allows our products to be more readily modified, improved with added functionality, configured for new products allowing our software to be easily upgraded.
+Despite these advantages, Image Net competitors have existed longer and have far greater financial resources and industry connections than we have.